Armando-Rios/Armando-Rios/README.md

 - Firebase
 - Git

-## Certificaciones
+## Certifications
-- Certificación en Desarrollo Web de Coursera
+- Coursera Web Development Certification
-- Certificación en React de Udemy
+- Udemy React Certification

-¡Gracias por leer mi README!
-Siéntete libre de contactarme si tienes alguna pregunta o si estás interesado en colaborar en un proyecto.
+Thanks for reading my README!
+Feel free to reach out if you have any questions or if you're interested in collaborating on a project.